Two-Mix: History

 They met in the early 1990s.
 Minami, already well-established as a voice actress, was in the indie band Re-X and met Shiina through a friend.
 Minami released a solo album in 1992, Endless Communication which Shiina contributed to.
 They formed a group together Es Connexion and released an album.
 In 1995 they formed Two-Mix.

-They have been featured in anime such as Gundam Wing and Detective Conan, in which the title character, Conan Edogawa, is voiced by Minami.
-They also made a guest appearance as themselves in two episodes, in which they were kidnapped and saved by Conan and his friends.
+They have been featured in series such as Mobile Suit Gundam Wing and Detective Conan.
+In the latter, they appear as themselves in a storyline, in which they are kidnapped and saved by Conan Edogawa and his friends.
+Minami voices Conan in the anime adaptation of the manga.

 In 1999, Two-Mix produced Miru Takayama (a cousin of Minami) and in 2000 Miru and Minami formed M*TWO-MinaMiru-.

 In 2005, Minami and Shiina were joined by Joe Rinoie as an additional singer and composer, changing the group's name to II MIX⊿DELTA for a limited time.

 In 2008, Shiina started his solo music project ShiinaTactix-Music, featuring different female vocalists, Sanae Kobayashi, Yoko Hikasa and Mutsumi Tamura.

 In 2013, Two-Mix released a digital download single "T-R-Y: Next / Across The End: Platinum Stream" and Shiina composed the music for a song "Rhythm Linkage" with Yoko Hikasa in her album "Hikasa Yoko Collaboration Album Glamorous Songs".

 In 2014, Shiina composed the music for a song "Reboot Tactics" with Kaori Sadohara (from Sweet Arms) in their album "Trigger".

 In 2020, a 25th anniversary project was announced, the main focus being an all time best compilation album that was released in February, 2021.